Course

 What is NIL and why does it matter?

-Name, Image and Likeness (NIL) refers to a student-athlete’s legal right to profit from their personal brand.
-As of July 1, 2021, the NCAA allows college athletes to earn money through endorsements, sponsorships, social media, and other opportunities.
+Name, Image and Likeness (NIL) refers to student-athletes’ legal right to profit from their personal brand.
+As of July 1, 2021, the NCAA allows college athletes to earn money through endorsements, sponsorships, social media and other opportunities.
 NIL matters because it gives athletes control over their public persona and the ability to generate income while competing.
 Understanding NIL is essential for protecting your rights and navigating deals legally and effectively.

 Does this course count toward the NIL Certificate?

-Yes, this course is part of the NIL Certificate program.
+Yes, this course is part of the NIL Certificate.
 To earn the full certificate, you’ll need to complete a total of four courses.

 Can I earn Continuing Education Credits?